Acting in the present moment to make the most of your time on Earth

 high and fall short, we have still got somewhere.

-Slow down and be diligent.
-This means to carry out every step of a task mindfully
+Relax, slow down, and be diligent.
+Diligence means to carry out every step of a

 There are certain strategies we can use to access intuitive wisdom and to promote